MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/fine-grained-password-policies.md

 Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Fine Grained Password Policies provide you with a way to define different password and account lockout policies for different sets of users in a domain.
-You can use fine-grained password policies to specify multiple password policies within a single domain and apply different restrictions for password and account lockout policies to different sets of users in a domain.
+You can use fine-grained password policies to specify multiple password policies within a single domain.
+You can also apply different restrictions for password and account lockout policies to different sets of users in a domain.
 For example, you can apply stricter settings to privileged accounts and less strict settings to the accounts of other users.

 Fine-grained password policies apply only to global security groups and user objects.
 By default, only members of the Domain Admins group can set fine-grained password policies.
 However, you can also delegate the ability to set these policies to other users.

 ## Prerequisites

-Before you can create fine-grained password policies, you'll need to complete the following prerequisites.
+Before you can create fine-grained password policies, you need to complete the following prerequisites.

 - The domain functional level must be Windows Server 2008 or higher.

 - You must be a member of the Domain Admins group.

-- On the computer where you'll create fine-grained password policies, you must have either of the following Remote Server Administration Tools (RSAT) installed:
+- You must have either of the following Remote Server Administration Tools (RSAT) installed:

   - Active Directory Administrative Center (ADAC)